image-source-control/image-source-control/readme.txt

 == Changelog ==

+= untagged =

+- allow source injection into content outside the loop when using Oxygen page builder

 = 2.2.1 =

 - split admin scripts to load only those that are relevant for a given page